 Give your students a collective space to list and share the sensory language that they find while reading independently.
 This extends their practice far beyond your workshop lessons and promotes thoughtful book talks between peers.

-Creating an interactive chart, or “parking lot”, is an easy way to help students share the sensory language they find.
+Creating a large interactive chart is an easy way to help students share the sensory language they find.
 Simply have the students write the title, author, and sensory language found in the text on a Post-It Note and match it to the corresponding sense.
 This can be differentiated for more advanced learners (or upper grades) by requiring the students to include a short analysis of the author’s use of the sensory language.
 These can be shared orally at the end of reading workshop or the end of the week to clear space for others.

 Write, Write, Write!